 Lake Isabella is a very small town located in the state of California.
 With a population of 3,573 people and just one neighborhood, Lake Isabella is the 575th largest community in California.

-Lake Isabella is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns, Lake Isabella isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Lake Isabella are a mix of both white- and blue-collar jobs.
 Overall, Lake Isabella is a town of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Lake Isabella who work in healthcare suport services (31.34%), sales jobs (13.04%), and legal occupations (5.86%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Lake Isabella has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Lake Isabella has few renters and college students.
 But the biggest reason it is quieter in Lake Isabella than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Lake Isabella may be for you.

-Lake Isabella is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Lake Isabella doesn't have a public transportation system that people use for their commute.

 The per capita income in Lake Isabella in 2022 was $17,569, which is low income relative to California and the nation.
 This equates to an annual income of $70,276 for a family of four.
 Lake Isabella also has one of the higher rates of people living in poverty in the nation, with 36.43% of its population below the federal poverty line.